 The Museum of Old and New Art first opened to the public in 2011.
 Despite its relatively young age, it quickly made a name for itself thanks to its massive collection of art and its unique exhibits and experiences.
 And by “unique experiences,” we mean that you can order beer and cheese, then spend the afternoon critiquing art.

-The next time you are planning a trip to Australia, consider adding Tasmania to your itinerary!
+The next time you plan a trip to Australia, consider adding Tasmania to your itinerary!
 As you can see, there’s plenty to see and do in the capital alone!

-For those of you who have been to Hobart, Tasmania, what else would you recommend?
+What else would you recommend for those of you who have been to Hobart, Tasmania?